-6.26.
+- 6.26.
 In-House Night Float Night float must occur within the context of the 80-hour and one-day-off-in-seven requirements.
-(Core)

-- 6.26.a.
-Night float may not exceed three months per year.
-(Detail) - 6.27.
+(Core) - 6.26.a.
+The Review Committee for Otolaryngology Head and Neck Surgery will not permit night float. - 6.27.
 Maximum In-House On-Call Frequency Fellows must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period).
 (Core) - 6.28.
 At-Home Call